Introduction and Background to Pride and Prejudice

 Jane Austen died in 1817, after her death, the novel Pride and Prejudice continued to be published and read but could not get attention from critics for the next 50 years but few appreciated her skill at creating characters and her technical mystery.

-In 1939, critics appreciated and analyzed Austen’s work when a critical article on Austen was published by Richard Simpson in which he discussed the complexity of Austen’s work, including her use of irony.
+In 1939, Austen’s work were appreciated and analyzed by critics when a critical article on Austen was published by Richard Simpson in which he discussed the complexity of Austen’s work, including her use of irony.
 Then Mary Lascelle’s publication, Jane Austen and Her Art, started new Austen scholarship.
 This publication prompted other scholars and critics to take a keen interest in Austen’s work.

 Roughly in 1940, Pride and Prejudice started getting favorable attention of critics and has continued to be read and analyzed heavily since that time.
 Modern scholars and critics take various approaches to Pride and Prejudice, including historical, feminist, economical, and linguistic.